wyptcs/R2MQ/readme.md

 make && make dccdfuds [3]<br/>
 make && make dccbp [3]<br/>

+For encoding time and encoding space test

+Just give the command make and it will make binary 'spacetest'

 Compile:

+For space usage and query time test

 To use the library you must complie your program linking 'DFUDSR2MQ.a' and include the file for what you are using.<br/>
 For example to compile the file example.cpp (included here) we will run:<br/>
 g++ -std=c++11 -O3 -DNDEBUG example.cpp -o example DFUDSR2MQ.a -I ~/include -L ~/lib -lsdsl -ldivsufsort -ldivsufsort64<br/>